 - The reporter field is on the Create Issue screen for the respective projects

-- You're using Jira Internal Directory as your user directory.
+- Use the Jira Internal Directory as your user directory

 - Atlassian add-ons have permission to access your Jira projects.
-They should have it by default, but somebody may have changed it.
+This is enabled by default.
 To verify this, check the Project Permissions page for each project in Jira.
 The various project actions should have a Project Role called

 - Third-party cookies are enabled.
-Or, if third-party cookies need to remain disabled on your system, add
+However, if third-party cookies need to remain disabled on your system, add

 Installing and configuring the integration